tdolby-at-uk-ibm-com/ace-remoteQM-policy/README-flows.md

 ### Get Flow
 ![Get flow picture](pictures/getflow.png)

-The second message flow can also be called via HTTP (UTL /getFlow) to get a message from SYSTEM.DEFAULT.LOCAL.QUEUE and return the contents in the HTTP Reply
+The second message flow can also be called via HTTP (URL /getFlow) to get a message from SYSTEM.DEFAULT.LOCAL.QUEUE and return the contents in the HTTP Reply